-To begin I would like to say a little bit about my degree and some of the opportunities the department has opened for me so far this term.
-I am a third year Criminology student in the Sociology Department, and currently beginning my dissertation on Prisoner Education.
-A couple of weeks ago I attended a public lecture hosted by the department at the university called ‘the need to forgive criminals’ by the Howard League for Penal Reform.
+To begin I would like to say a little bit about my degree and some of the opportunities Criminology has opened for me so far this term.
+I am a third year Criminology student in Sociology, and currently beginning my dissertation on Prisoner Education.
+A couple of weeks ago I attended a public lecture hosted at the university called ‘the need to forgive criminals’ by the Howard League for Penal Reform.
 This is a national charity working for less crime, safer communities and fewer people in prison.
-This is just one area of my department in which I love, these FREE lectures that are extremely interesting, of a wide array of topics and organisations.
+This is just one area of Criminology which I love, these FREE lectures that are extremely interesting, of a wide array of topics and organisations.
 They give a great inside to the field in which I am greatly interested in, and help direct the line of employment I wish to pursue!

 This week elections have started within Vanbrugh College at the University of York, how exciting!!
 As York is a collegiate University it has nine colleges across campus, and Vanbrugh is one of them, the one I am heavily involved in.
 As a student at Vanbrugh I feel colleges are a great way to feel part of a community, which is a great feeling when university can be quite a daunting experience for new students.